 Hey there, Freebs!
-I'm here to talk to you about credit cards.
+We're here to talk to you about credit cards.
 We get so many questions about how credit cards work and when it's smart to use them.
 Here are just a few:

 - How do credit cards work?